 Coaxial Oven Knob

-The oven knob itself displays temperature and time, which is a useful and downright cool feature.
+The oven knob itself displays temperature, which is a useful and downright cool feature.

 Pivoting Control Panel